MyPureCloud/developer-center-blog/source/2022-06-21-cxascode-remote-modules/index.md

 category: 6
 ---

 Greetings, everyone, It is June 2022, the year is half over, and I hope everyone is enjoying the summer months.
 I know it is hot and humid here in Raleigh, North Carolina.
-The heat will not stop until October.
+The heat does not stop until October.
 Today, I want to introduce you to Terraform modules and how you can use them from within your own **CX as Code** projects.
 Terraform modules allow you to make your Terraform flows more organized and reusable.
 In this blog post, we cover three major topics:

 1. What is a Terraform module
 2. What is a Terraform remote module